Polls open 6:00 AM to 8:00 PM

 No one is permitted to electioneer or solicit votes for a political party or candidate within 75 feet of a polling place or inside a polling place.

 Connecticut law allows you to receive an absentee ballot if, in your judgment, an absence from your town on Election Day prevents you from appearing at your polling place, or you are preventing from appearing at your assigned polling place on Election Day because of sickness or physical disability (not necessarily your sickness or disability), active service in the Military, religious tenets forbid secular activity on the day of the election, duties as an election official at a polling place other than your own during all of the hours of voting.
-To receive your absentee ballot you can apply online or call the Stamford Town Clerk to request an Absentee Ballot Application: (203) 977-5280.
+To receive your absentee ballot you can apply online (CT Driver's License required) or call the Stamford Town Clerk to request an Absentee Ballot Application: (203) 977-5280.

 If you discover you must be out of town too close to election day to allow you both to receive an Absentee Ballot by mail and to return it by mail, you can go into the Town Clerk's office and apply and vote on the same day.
 The processing of your in person Absentee Ballot can take time.
 Be prepared to wait.